Josh Jung Player Props: Rangers vs. Cubs

 Josh Jung At The Plate

-- Jung has seven hits, which is tops among Texas hitters this season, while batting .269 with three extra-base hits.
+- Jung leads Texas with eight hits, batting .267 this season with three extra-base hits.

-- In five of seven games this year (71.4%), Jung has reached base safely via hit, and that includes multiple hits twice.
+- Jung has gotten a hit in six of eight games this season (75.0%), with multiple hits twice.

-- He has homered in two of seven games played this year, and in 7.1% of his plate appearances.
+- In eight games played this year, he has homered in two of them.

-- Jung has driven in a run in two games this season, with multiple runs batted in once.
+- Jung has driven in a run in three games this year (37.5%), including one multiple-RBI game.

-- In four of seven games this season, he has scored, including multiple runs once.
+- In four of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.